Skip to main content

 • Undergraduate GPA of 3.0 or above

-• Applicants with a GPA less than 3.0 may be considered if they have post-degree coursework demonstrating higher grades or another graduate degree with a GPA of 3.0 or higher
+• Applicants with a GPA less than 3.0 are strongly encouraged to have post-degree coursework demonstrating higher grades or another graduate degree with a GPA of 3.0 or higher.

 Graduate Record Examination (GRE)

-The Graduate Program in Genetic Counseling does not require the GRE, and will not consider GRE scores in application review.
-If you take the GRE for another program application, please do not submit those scores or discuss them in your application.
+The Graduate Program in Genetic Counseling does not require the GRE and will not consider GRE scores in application review.

 International Applicants